Zepeacedust/zepeacedust.github.io/blogsrc/blog/djakninn_a_myrka_en.md

 It is not known whether they talked at all, but he took Guðrún and sat her on the horse, and himself in front of her.
 They rode that way for a while without talking, when they came to the river Hörgá the horse jumped over it, and the deacons hat lifted so Guðrún could see the back of his head, and the exposed skull.
 At that moment the moon appeared from amidst the clouds and the deacon spoke:

-> the moon wains,
-> And death rides.
-> Do you see a white spot
-> on the back of my head,
-> Garún[Ghosts, in icelandic folklore, are believed to be unable to speak the name God, in icelandic "Guð", leading to the deacon prounouncing the name "Guðrún" as "Garún"], Garún^[In icelandic folklore, ghosts were believed to talk in verse, and often repeat words.]?

 <aside>
 > Máninn líður,